-In response to these challenges, the Bank’s premise is thatpromoting environmentally sustainable cities is as a necessary step to achieving both social inclusion and economic prosperity.
+In response to these challenges, the Bank’s premise is that promoting environmentally sustainable cities is as a necessary step to achieving both social inclusion and economic prosperity.
 This is in line with the United Nation’s New Urban Agenda to promote equitable, environmentally sustainable and productive urbanization around the world.
-Stay tuned for an upcoming article that will look at different approaches to adaptation as well as some examples.

 Cover Image: Young woman with a view over the city (Bergen) and the future (30 years from now)